usnistgov/ndn-dpdk/app/ndnping/README.md

 Optionally, the server can respond Nack to Interests not matching any pattern.

 The server maintains counters for the number of processed Interests under each pattern.

-## Details on RTT Sampling

-`Client.EnableRtt` method enables RTT sampling on a client.
-If enabled, the C code will sample a subset of Interests.
-For a sampled Interest, it records when the Interest is sent in `sampleTable`, and calculates RTT when the Data arrives.

-`sampleFreq` argument controls sampling frequency.
-If the last `sampleFreq` bits of a sequence number is all zeros, the client samples the Interest.
-Because of this decision method, the number of patterns must be odd in order to obtain RTT samples on every pattern.

-`sampleTableSize` argument sets the `sampleTable` to have `2 ^ sampleTableSize` entries.
-The same entry will be reused after `2 ^ (sampleTableSize + sampleFreq)` Interests.
-If an Interest is unanswered when its entry is due for reuse, the Interest is treated as timeout and its RTT not counted.